 As a guest in the host culture, you are expected to adapt your dress and behavior to conform to local norms.
 This is true for women and men.
 These norms often are related to dress or appearance, the role men and women play in the society, religion, and interpersonal behaviors to name a few.
 If you are considering dating, learning the dating rules in the host culture for both women and men can be helpful.
 Be aware of cultural differences, including body language, that may be misinterpreted in your host culture.
-Regardless of cultural differences, sexual harassment is never acceptable behavior and resources are available from Willamette if you experience harassment abroad. (see Sexual Harassment in the chapter on Staying Healthy Abroad).
+Regardless

-REMEMBER: The OIE and other campus resources continue to be available to you while you are abroad.
+The OIE and other campus resources continue to be available to you while you are abroad.

 If you experience any incidents related to aspects of your identity while abroad, please reach out for information or assistance.